idiotekk/idiotekk.github.io/_posts/2021-09-11-cpp_random.markdown

 # unsigned intergeers are evil. leave them alone
 For example, subtracting a signed from an unsigned can give weird result, becuase the signed is converted to unsigned.

+# Functional pointer
+When to use them:
+- Point to callback functions (functions that are arguments of other functions).

+It is essentially the C way to [Dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)
+A. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+B. Abstractions should not depend upon details.
+Details should depend upon abstractions.